Andrew Batavia: Initial career

 Batavia's first job after law school was in the office of the general counsel at the Department of Health and Human Services (HHS), where he promulgated regulations, reviewed proposals, and litigated.
 After two years working for HHS, he left and joined the National Rehabilitation Hospital (now Medstar) as associate director of health services research under Gerben Dejong in Washington, D.C.
 (1987-1989).
 In 1986–87, he was funded as a Mary E. Switzer Research Fellow and started his career as a health policy researcher, publishing, together with Gerben, in the area of rehabilitation.

 White House Fellowship

 Batavia was one of twelve White House Fellows selected for the 1990–91 period.
 He served as special assistant to Attorney General Richard Thornburgh, writing regulations to effectuate the implementation of the Americans with Disabilities Act (ADA) of 1990.

 Government and policy work

 Following the WHF, Batavia accepted a position as senior staffer on the Domestic Policy Council in the White House (1991-1992), under President George H. W. Bush, where he wrote a proposal for national universal health care.
 In 1992, he served a year as research director for disability and rehabilitation policy at ABT Associates, Inc., in Bethesda, Maryland (1992-1993) and later, he served as executive director at the National Council on Disability (1993).
-From 1993-95, Batavia served as a legislative assistant to Senator John McCain of Arizona, where he focused on domestic economic and health policy issues.
+From 1993 to 1995, Batavia served as a legislative assistant to Senator John McCain of Arizona, where he focused on domestic economic and health policy issues.